CodeVnebula/IT-Academy-Homeworks/README.md

 # Introduction to Python Course Repository

-This repository contains the materials and homework assignments for the "Introduction to Python".
+This repository contains the homework assignments for the "Introduction to Python".